Emmanuelkimutai/sorting_algorithms/README.md

-Write a function that sorts an array of integers in ascending order using Shell sort algotithm, using the Knuth sequence Write a function that sorts a doubly linked list of integers in ascending order using the Cocktail shaker sort algorithm Write a function that sorts an array of integers in ascending order using the Counting sort algorithm
+Write a function that sorts an array of integers in ascending order using Shell sort algotithm, using the Knuth sequence Write a function that sorts a doubly linked list of integers in ascending order using the Cocktail shaker sort algorithm Write a function that sorts an array of integers in ascending order using the Counting sort algorithm Write a function that sorts an array of integers in ascending order using the merge sort algorithm